qeesung/image2ascii/README.md

         Image filename to be convert
   -g int
-        Expected image height, -1 for image default height (default -1) -r float
+        Expected image height, -1 for image default height (default -1) -i    Reversed the ascii when output to the terminal -r float
         Ratio to scale the image, ignored when use -w or -g (default 1) -s    Fit the terminal screen, ignored when use -w, -g, -r (default true)